 - Interest: This refers to monthly interests received or credited for saving/fixed deposits with banks, finance companies, as well as interest received from Government securities.
-Interests on loans extended to any persons who are not members of the same household are also included.
-Interests earned from the balances in CPF accounts are excluded.

-- Dividends: This refers to the average monthly amount of dividends received from stocks and shares, exchange traded funds (ETF), growth funds and unit trusts in the twelve months preceding the survey period.
+Interests on loans extended to any persons who are not members of the same household are included.
+Interests earned from the balances in CPF accounts are not included. - Dividends: This refers to the average monthly amount of dividends received from stocks and shares, Singapore Saving Bonds (SSB), exchange traded funds (ETF), growth funds and unit trusts in the twelve months preceding the survey period.